Full exceptional collections of vector bundles on rank-two linear GIT quotients: Introduction

 form a full strong exceptional collection in $\DCoh(V_i^{\rm ss}(\ell_i)/G_i)$.
 In \Cref{P:decorated_quiver_fec} we show that there is then a canonical choice of GIT parameter $\ell_Q$ for $G_Q$ and a set $\Omega_Q$ of irreducible representations of $G_Q$ such that $\DCoh(\Rep(Q)^{\rm ss}(\ell_Q) / G_Q)$ also admits a full strong exceptional collection of tautological vector bundles of the form $\cO_{\Rep(Q)^{\rm ss}} \otimes U$ for $U \in \Omega_Q$.

 Beilinson's theorem and Kapranov's generalization to Grassmannians provide elements of the form $(\GL_m, V=(k^m)^{\oplus n})$ for $n>m>0$, and Craw's results follow from \Cref{P:decorated_quiver_fec} applied to a quiver whose vertices are labeled with these elements.
-To the authors' knowledge, the only other elemental examples prior to this paper come from pairs $(G,V)$ where $G = \bG_m^n$ is a torus and the generic stabilizer is finite: \begin{enumerate} \item When $G$ has rank two, or $\dim(V) - \dim(G) \leq 2$, and the GIT quotient is Fano, this is \cite{BH09} and \cite{CM04}. \item When $\dim(V)-\dim(G) = 3$ and the quotient is Fano, this is \cite{BT09} and \cite{U14}. \item When $G$ has rank three, some examples are given in \cite{LM11}, \cite{DLM09}, and \cite{H17}. \item When $\dim(V)-\dim(G) = 4$ and the quotient is Fano, this is \cite{PN17}. \end{enumerate} From this perspective, \Cref{T:main_summary} produces more examples in this periodic table of elements when $G$ has rank $2$.
+To the authors' knowledge, the only other elemental examples prior to this paper come from pairs $(G,V)$ where $G = \bG_m^n$ is a torus and the generic stabilizer is finite: \begin{enumerate} \item When $G$ has rank two, or $\dim(V) - \dim(G) \leq 2$, and the GIT quotient is Fano, this is \cite{BH09} and \cite{CM04}. \item When $\dim(V)-\dim(G) = 3$ and the quotient is Fano, this is \cite{BT09} and \cite{U14}. \item When $G$ has rank three, some examples are given in \cite{LM11}, \cite{DLM09}, and \cite{H17}. \item When $\dim(V)-\dim(G) = 4$ and the quotient is Fano, this is \cite{PN17}. \item The GIT quotient $(\bP^1)^n /\!/ \bG_m$ with respect to the linearization $\cO_{\bP^1}(1)^{\boxtimes n}$ for $n$ odd, which is a toric Fano manifold of dimension $n-1$ and hence a linear GIT quotient by a torus, admits a full exceptional collection of line bundles \cite{CT20_1}*{Thm.~1.6}. \end{enumerate} From this perspective, \Cref{T:main_summary} produces more examples in this periodic table of elements when $G$ has rank $2$.